-The Graduate Diploma in Midwifery is for registered nurses who wish to pursue a career in midwifery.
+The Graduate Diploma in Midwifery is a 15 month course for registered nurses who wish to pursue a career in midwifery.

 Midwifery at Western